AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL
         Server instance.md

 ## Full data migration

-To avoid data migration failures caused by dependencies between objects, DTS migrates the schemas and data of the source SQL Server database in the following order:
+To prevent data migration failures caused by dependencies among objects, DTS migrates the schemas and data of the source SQL Server database in the following order:

 1. Migrate the schemas of tables, views, synonyms, user-defined types, rules, defaults, and plan guides.
 2. Perform full data migration.